owid/owid-grapher/droplet/readme.md

 ## Monitoring the Admin Site

-We use (pm2)[https://www.npmjs.com/package/pm2] for running the adminSite express server and the deploy queue server.
+We use (pm2)[https://www.npmjs.com/package/pm2] for running the adminSiteServer and the deploy queue server.

 Common tasks: